Skip to main content

 Comal1157

-Harris felt the sharpest impact, accounting for 36% of all affected workers with 655 workers across 13 notices.
+Harris was the epicenter of layoff activity, accounting for 36% of all affected workers with 655 workers across 13 notices.

 CityNoticesWorkers